danbikle/tkrapi20/README.md

 Wrote: /home/ann/tkrcsv/split/ADBE.csv
 ```

-The above script takes a long time to run.
+The above script needs between 5 and 6 hours to run.

 I ran it on my laptop and after it is finished I checked the disk usage: